Factbox: Europe's fight to make farming subsidies 'green'

 All payments would be tied to minimum environmental rules, such as farmers setting aside at least 4% of arable land for areas where nature can thrive, or rotating crops annually to boost soil health.

-Some EU lawmakers said the rules contained loopholes that failed to align farming with the EU's climate targets.
-Campaigners said the deal lacked a clear definition of an "eco-scheme", thus failing to ensure that money would not go to more polluting farming practices.
+Some EU lawmakers said the rules contained big loopholes.
+Campaigners said the deal lacked a clear definition of an “eco-scheme”, thus failing to ensure that money would not go to more polluting farming practices.

 NATIONAL PLANS